juneunjaypark/juneunjaypark/content/post/Graduation 2019/index.md

 ---
-title: College Graduation
+title: U of U College Graduation
 date: '2019-05-03'
-summary: University of Utah
+summary: Psychology
 ---

 *Graduating from the University of Utah in Psychology with the highest distinction (Summa Cum Laude)*